-Submit the required number of complete sets of figures.
+Submit the required number of complete sets of illustrations, or "figures."
 Figures should be professionally drawn and photographed; freehand or typewritten lettering is unacceptable.
-Instead of original drawings, roentgenograms, and other material send sharp, glossy black and white photographic prints, usually $127 \times 173$ mm ( $5 \times 7$ in) but no larger than $203 \times 254$ mm ( $8 \times 10$ in).
-Letters, numbers, and symbols should be clear and even throughout and of sufficient size that when reduced for publication each item will still be legible.
-Titles and detailed explanations belong in the legends for illustrations, not on the illustrations themselves.
+Instead of original drawings, roentgenograms and other material send sharp, glossy black-and-white photographic prints, usually 127×173 mm $(5 \times 7$ in) but no larger than 203×254 mm $(8 \times 10$ in).
+Letters, numbers and symbols should be clear and even throughout and of sufficient size that when reduced for publication will still be legible.
+Titles and detailed explanations belong in the legends, not on the illustrations themselves.

-Each figure should have a label pasted on its back indicating the number of the figure, author's name, and top of the figure.
-Do not write on the back of figures or scratch or mar them by using paper clips.
-Do not bend figures or mount them on cardboard.
+Each figure should have a label pasted on its back indicating its number, the first author's name and the top of the figure.
+Do not write on the back of the figures or scratch or mar them using paper clips.
+Do not bend them or mount them on cardboard.

 Photomicrographs must have internal scale markers.
-Symbols, arrows, or letters used in the photomicrographs should contrast with the background.
+Symbols, arrows or letters used in the photomicrographs should contrast with the background.

-If photographs of persons are used either the subjects must not be identifiable or their pictures must be accompanied by written permission to use the photograph.
+If photographs of persons are used, either the subjects must not be identifiable or their pictures must be accompanied by written permission to use the photographs.

-Figures should be numbered consecutively according to the order in which they have been first cited in the text.
+Figures should be numbered consecutively in the order of their first citation in the text.
 If a figure has been published acknowledge the original source and submit written permission from the copyright holder to reproduce the material.
 Permission is required irrespective of authorship or publisher, except for documents in the public domain.

-For illustrations in colour, ascertain whether the journal requires colour negatives, positive transparencies, or colour prints.
+For illustrations in colour ascertain whether the journal requires colour negatives, positive transparencies or colour prints.
 Accompanying drawings marked to indicate the region to be reproduced may be useful to the editor.
 Some journals publish illustrations in colour only if the author pays for the extra cost.